 Residency terms may be from one week to three weeks.

 No Honey and Salt Residencies are offered during the final two weeks of August.
 Residency opportunities in August are offered through the White Rabbit Annual Residency

-Resident artists have a choice of accommodations: the white room in the main house, one of two small lofts in the Green House or “Candle”, the tiny cabin in the woods built for one person.
+Resident artists have a choice of accommodations: the landing room in the main house, one of two small lofts in the Green House or one of the tiny cabins in the woods built for one person.

 If you need the comfort of an interior space, the Landing Room is brightly lit, has access to a full washroom and is conveniently close to everything.
 It has a double bed and lots of room for your gear.